The Five Stages Of A Timeshare Resale Scam

 You’ve made it this far and paid the exorbitant fees they wanted.
 Now you play the waiting game as the scammer disappears with nary an email, phone call, or letter.
 At this point, it becomes clear that there never actually was a buyer.
 And because you most likely never signed a refund policy, you won’t be able to get your money back.

-To make matters worse, the scam might not be over yet…
+To make matters worse, the timeshare scam might not be over yet…

 5.)
 A Second Scammer Tries to Fool You Twice

-We’ll let Consumer Reports explain how scammers may try to double-dip victims:
+Consumer Reports explains how a resale scammer may try to double-dip victims:

 “A second fraudulent business may then contact the victimized owner offering to help recover the money lost in the first scam for yet another fee.
 As with the first scam, no money is recovered and telephone calls and emails are unanswered.”